bpowers24/Demo-Repo/README.md

 - Team B: Dillman, Lupita, Jake

 ## Tasks
 A copy of the tasks are provided in this readme for general reference.
 Please refer to the [GitHub Issues](https://github.com/bpowers24/Demo-Repo/issues) tab for more specifics during the workshop.
+For each task, read the bulleted item in its entirety, then refer to the [GitHub_Resources](https://github.com/bpowers24/Demo-Repo/blob/create-zoo-project/GitHub_Resources.md) before starting.
 ### Task 1: Clean up repo
 To prepare for this project, everyone should complete the following.
 - [ ] Delete the `Demo_Repo` from your local computer.